mjordan/islandora_workbench_docs/docs/output_csv.md

 ### Exporting field data into a CSV file

-A `export_csv` task generates a CSV file that contains one row for each node identified in the input CSV file.
+The `export_csv` task generates a CSV file that contains one row for each node identified in the input CSV file.
 The cells of the CSV are populated with data that is consistent with the structures that Workbench uses in `update` tasks.
 Using this CSV file, you can:

 * see in one place all of the field values for nodes, which might be useful during quality assurance after a `create` task
 * modify the data and use it as input for an `update` task using the `update_mode: replace` configuration option.